Meet the Southern Resident killer whales

 Since the loss of his mother and presumed aunt, L85 now travels with the L12s, which consist of the L11s and individuals L25 and his presumed cousin L22 Spirit.

-L85 can be easily recognized by his fully sprouted dorsal fin that is wide at the base with a rounded tip.
-He also has a very round shape fully closed saddle on both his left and right sides.
+L85 was easily recognized by his fully sprouted dorsal fin that was wide at the base with a rounded tip.
+He also had a very round shape fully closed saddle on both his left and right sides.

 Genetic research revealed L85 to be the father of J32 Rhapsody’s fetus that died in utero.